Gorgulho/DAW-Project/README.md

 ## Installation

-Run the following codes for the dependencies
+Run the following codes inside the client folder for the dependencies

 ```bash
 npm install webpack webpack-cli -g